Chelsea Girls: Development

-According to scriptwriter Ronald Tavel, Warhol first brought up the idea for the film in the back room of Max's Kansas City, Warhol's favorite nightspot, during the summer of 1966.
-In Ric Burns' documentary film Andy Warhol, Tavel recollected that Warhol took a napkin and drew a line down the middle and wrote 'B' and 'W' on opposite sides of the line; he then showed it to Tavel, explaining "I want to make a movie that is a long movie, that is all black on one side and all white on the other."
-Warhol was referring to both the visual concept of the film, as well as the content of the scenes presented.
+According to scriptwriter Ronald Tavel, Warhol first brought up the idea for the film in the back room of Max's Kansas City, Warhol's favorite nightspot, in 1966.
+Warhol superstars Nico, Edie Sedgwick, and International Velvet were all living in the Chelsea area.
+Warhol, newly returned from touring with the Velvet Underground, decided to make a film set there and titled it Chelsea Girls.
+He had no specific theme in mind and no real script—only the idea of filming "people doing different things".
+Warhol invested roughly $1,500 to the production, a sum at least three times greater than the typical budget for his underground films.

 Shooting

-The film was shot in the summer and early autumn of 1966, in various rooms and locations inside the Hotel Chelsea (though contrary to the film's title, only poet -- René Ricard -- actually lived there at the time.
+The film was shot in the summer and early autumn of 1966, in various rooms and locations inside the Hotel Chelsea.
 Filming also took place at Warhol's studio, The Factory.
 Appearing in the film were many of Warhol's regulars, including Nico, Brigid Berlin, Gerard Malanga, Mary Woronov (as Hanoi Hannah), Ingrid Superstar, "International Velvet" and Eric Emerson.
-According to Burns' documentary, Warhol and his companions completed an average of one 33-minute segment per week.
+According to Burns's documentary, Warhol and his companions completed an average of one 33-minute segment per week.

 Nico (left) and Ondine (right) in the final scene of Chelsea Girls.
 This "still" comes from the 2003 Italian DVD print of the film.